Livno: Sport

 Livno is home to many sport clubs, the most famous of which are Troglav 1918 football club, and MNK Seljak futsal club.
 Basketball is represented by KK Livno and ŽKK Livno.
+There is also Aerklub Livno.

 Transport

 M16 road, passing through Kupres and Šujica, connects Livno with Croatia and Central Bosnia.
 M6.1 starts at Bosansko Grahovo, runs through Livno connecting it with Tomislavgrad, Herzegovina and Mostar.
 Going northwards M15 connects Livno with Glamoč and northern Bosnia and Herzegovina.